roglew/pappy-proxy/docs/source/overview.rst

 improve my project.

 If you're brave and want to try and contribute code, please let me know.
-Right now the codebase is a giant clusterfun which I have refactored a few times already, but I would be more than happy to find a stable part of the codebase that you can contribute to.
+Right now the codebase is kind of rough and I have refactored it a few times already, but I would be more than happy to find a stable part of the codebase that you can contribute to.

 How to Use It
 =============